-Join us November 12, 2018 for the Digital Scholarship and Pedagogy in the Liberal Arts symposium at Connecticut College!
-The symposium features presentations by faculty, technologists, and librarians on methods and outcomes of collaborative digital scholarship in the liberal arts.
-Learn about the possibilities of using digitization, mapping, crowdsourcing, and online publishing to conduct and share your research in exciting new ways.
+On November 12, 2018, we hosted the inaugural Digital Scholarship and Pedagogy in the Liberal Arts symposium at Connecticut College.
+The symposium featured presentations by faculty, technologists, and librarians on methods and outcomes of collaborative digital scholarship in the liberal arts.

 9:15-9:30 Introductions in the Charles Chu Asian Art Reading Room